Hot New Tech: Empowering SageCon partners to use science, technology and tools to improve management outcomes on the ground

 SageCon Landscape Planning Tool

 The SageCon Landscape Planning Tool was developed by the Rangeland Sustainability Program at the Institute for Natural Resources to help SageCon partners conduct coordinated planning across rangelands in eastern Oregon.
 The tool allows users to view datasets through an interactive map, download data, and summarize ecostate maps through the Ecostate Summarization Tool.
-It currently includes dozens of curated datasets, including:
+It currently includes dozens of curated datasets, with updates in early 2025:

-Wildlife habitat datasets for sage-grouse and other sagebrush steppe species
+• Wildlife habitat datasets for sage-grouse and other species

-Previous and current fire perimeters and fire risk
+• Previous and current fire perimeters and wildfire risk